LTUC/amman-prep-d11/Class-17/lab/README.md

 ## Requirements:

-- Use the Railway cheatsheet (as demonstrated in the demo) to deploy your server
+- Use the Render (as demonstrated in the demo) to deploy your server.
-- You can get back to the Railway documentation provided in the class resources.
+- You can get back to the Render documentation provided in the class resources.

 ## Submission Instructions:

-- Submit a link for the deployed version of your code on Railway.
+- Submit a link for the deployed version of your code on Render.
 - What observations or questions do you have about what you’ve learned so far?
 - How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?